jrehor/kcc/README.md

 2>#?x             /whatever this condition tests, it is clear that f[]
-                  /will halt recursion once it turns true, returning x /so lets first dissect the condition, right to left:
+                  /will halt recursion once it turns true, returning x /so lets figure out what it says, from right to left

 ?x                /monadic ? is 'distinct'        unique elements of x
 #x                /monadic # is 'count'        count the elements of x